-Diatoms have many different types of spines.
-“Spine” is a general term for a pointed silica extending from the valve.
-Spines may be solid or hollow, very long or tiny, single or many and they may arise from different points of the valve in different taxa.
+A pointed, silica extension of the valve, shorter than a seta.
+Spines and may be solid or hollow, very long or tiny, single or many, and they may arise from different points on the valve in different taxa.

 Image Credit: Marina Potapova and Sarah Spaulding